0011001011/vizuka/README.md

 Typical use-case :
 ------------------

 You have your preprocessed data ?
 Cool, this is the only mandatory file you need.
 Place it in the folder *data/set/preprocessed_inputs_VERSION.npz*, VERSION being a string specific to this specific dataset.
 It must contains at least the key 'x' representing the vectors you learn from.
-If you have both the correct output and your own predicitons (inside *data/models/ALGONAMEpredict_VERSION.npz* and key 'pred')that your algo try to predict, place it under the key 'y', the data viz will be much more useful !
+If you have both the correct output and your own predicitons (inside *data/models/ALGONAMEpredict_VERSION.npz* and key 'pred' *predict_VERSION.npz* will be the default loaded) that your algo try to predict, place it under the key 'y', the data viz will be much more useful !

-Optionally you can add an *original_VERSION.npz* file containing raw data non-preprocessed.
+Optionally you can add an *raw_data_VERSION.npz* file containing raw data non-preprocessed.
 The vector should be the key "originals" and the name of the human-readable "features" in the key "columns".

 Now you may want to launch Vizuka !
 First do specify the parameters fitting your needs in config.py.
 And take some coffee.
 Or two.
 Or three.
 Vizuka is busy reducing the dimension.